Independence, Missouri: History

-In 1831, members of the Latter Day Saint movement began moving to the Jackson County, Missouri area.
+In 1831, members of the Latter Day Saint movement began moving to the area.
 Shortly thereafter, founder Joseph Smith declared a spot west of the Courthouse Square to be the place for his prophesied temple of the New Jerusalem, in expectation of the Second Coming of Christ.
 Tension grew with local Missourians until the Latter Day Saints were driven from the area in 1833, the beginning of a conflict which culminated in the 1838 Mormon War.
 Several branches of this movement gradually returned to the city beginning in 1867, with many making their headquarters there.
-These include the Community of Christ (formerly the Reorganized Church of Jesus Christ of Latter Day Saints), the Church of Christ (Temple Lot), the Church of Jesus Christ (Cutlerite) and the Restoration Branches.
+These include the Community of Christ (formerly the Reorganized Church of Jesus Christ of Latter Day Saints), the Church of Christ (Temple Lot), the Church of Jesus Christ (Cutlerite), and the Restoration Branches.

 Independence saw great prosperity from the late 1830s through the mid-1840s, while the business of outfitting pioneers boomed.
 Between 1848 and 1868, it was a hub of the California Trail.
-On March 8, 1849, the Missouri General Assembly granted a home-rule charter to the town and on July 18, 1849, William McCoy was elected as its first mayor.
-In the mid-19th century an Act of the United States Congress defined Independence as the start of the Oregon Trail.
+The Donner Party, an ill-fated group of wagon train emigrants whose westward journey along the trail from Springfield, Illinois, ended in disaster, stopped in Independence.
+On March 8, 1849, the Missouri General Assembly granted a home-rule charter to the town, and on July 18, 1849, William McCoy was elected as its first mayor.
+In the mid-19th century, an Act of the United States Congress defined Independence as the start of the Oregon Trail.